theyee0/Griddle-Me-This/README.md

 4. Convolution + Linear + Leaky Relu (acts on the one remaining channel)

 Then, the result is flattened and run through a softmax layer to yield probabilities.

+The data used for training was from [LumbrasGigaBase](https://lumbrasgigabase.com/en/), specifically a small subset of the games from 0001-1899.
+I used a small data set due to limited time and computing resources, but in theory the model should work (and be more accurate) given a larger dataset.